Blog

 Arthritis and Hyaluronic Acid

-Posted on 12-19-2024 in Foot/Ankle, Ankle Arthritis, Ankle Pain, Minimally Invasive Surgery, Regenerative Medicine, Stem Cell Therapy & Total Ankle Replacement by Dr. Joshua Hackel
+Posted on 06-12-2025 in Minimally Invasive Surgery, Stem Cell Therapy, Total Ankle Replacement, Regenerative Medicine, Arthritis, Ankle Pain, Foot/Ankle & Ankle Arthritis by Dr. Joshua Hackel

 Arthritis literally translates to “inflammation of the joint” and describes the degenerative process through which a joint space loses its “cushioning,” whether are the result of injury, illness or the natural process of aging.
 It is the leading cause of musculoskeletal pain and can be found in almost every part of the body, from the shoulder all the way down to the smallest joint of the toe.
 Our joints are intricate structures shaped from cartilage, bone, muscle and connective tissue, all of which can gradually weaken over time or be damaged by acute injury.
 While there are more than one hundred known types of arthritis, the three most common forms are osteoarthritis, which is by far the most prevalent; rheumatoid arthritis, which is caused by the body’s own immune system generating a chronic inflammatory response in the joints; and post-traumatic arthritis, which is caused by the lingering structural damage of acute injuries.